FlyWheel Consultancy

 As of January 2026, 72% of enterprises have moved past AI trials into full-scale production.
 That number was under 40% twelve months ago.

-But here is the part nobody is saying out loud: most of those "production" deployments are glorified chatbots bolted onto existing workflows.
+But here's the part nobody says out loud: most of those "production" deployments are glorified chatbots bolted onto existing workflows.
 They answer questions.
 They summarize documents.
 They draft emails that humans rewrite anyway.

-The companies that will win this year are not the ones using AI.
-They are the ones replacing line items on a P&L with AI agent infrastructure.
+The companies that will win this year aren't the ones using AI.
+They're the ones replacing line items on a P&L with AI agent infrastructure.

 What "Hype to Payroll" Actually Means